Hi I’m Chris Orzechowski.

 I said to myself, “Hell yeah bro, sign me up!”

-So I spent the next few months of my life trying to figure out (A) how to get good at writing copy and (B) how to get clients.
+So I spent the next few months of my life trying to figure out how to become a world-class email marketer.

 It took me a while.
 Those few months turned into a few years.

 Along the way, I had a lot of failures.
 I embarrassed myself more than a few times.
-And while I started to get some great results for my clients, I lacked consistent income and lead flow.
+But eventually...
+I started to get some really good results for my clients.

-I wasn’t sure if I’d ever be able to quit my day job and become a full-time freelance copywriter.
+I wasn’t sure if I’d ever be able to quit my day job and become a full-time email copywriter.